saramagliacane/saramagliacane.github.io/content/authors/danru/_index.md

 ---
 # Display name
-title: Mátyás Schubert
+title: Danru Xu

 # Username (this should match the folder name)
 authors:
-  - Mátyás Schubert
+  - Danru Xu

 # Is this the primary user of the site?
 superuser: false